ATATA: One Algorithm to Align Them All: Experiments

 \subsection{3D Shapes}

-For the joint 3D object generation task, we build on top of the Trellis~\cite{xiang2024trellis} text-to-3D method.
+For joint 3D object generation, we build on two pipelines: Trellis~\cite{xiang2024trellis}, a text-to-3D method, and its improved image-to-3D version, Trellis.2~\cite{xiang2025native}.
 The Trellis pipeline consists of two parts: \textit{Structure Generation} operating on dense voxels and \textit{Structured Latents Generation} working with a sparse latent representation.
 To generate geometrically aligned 3D models, we modify the inference loop for the rectified flow model in the first part of the pipeline, leaving everything else intact.

-Because the Trellis model was primarily trained on detailed text descriptions, this creates a distributional shift with the short prompts used for the A3D~\cite{Ignatyev2025A3D} evaluation.
+Because Trellis was trained primarily on detailed text descriptions, the short prompts used in the A3D~\cite{Ignatyev2025A3D} evaluation introduce a distribution shift.
 Therefore, we rewrite the short prompts into more detailed descriptions using GPT-5.
-We compare our method with editing-based methods (MVEdit~\cite{mvedit2024}, LucidDreamer~\cite{liang2023luciddreamerism}) and with the joint generation method A3D.
+With Trellis.2, the difference in our approach is that the interpolated input conditions are image tokens rather than text embeddings.
+To generate aligned 3D objects from aligned images, we use image pairs produced by our image joint generation method, built on top of the Flux model.
+Trellis.2 and Flux joint generation methods together result in text-to-3D pipeline.
+We compare our approach with editing-based methods (MVEdit~\cite{mvedit2024}, LucidDreamer~\cite{liang2023luciddreamerism}) and with the joint generation method A3D.
 The source 3D models for the editing-based methods are obtained using the generative pipelines associated with each method.
 For evaluation, we use the DIFT score, GPTEval score, and CLIP score.
-The results are shown in Table~\ref{tab:3d_metrics} and Table~\ref{tab:gpt_eval}.
+The results are shown in Tables~\ref{tab:gpt_eval} and~\ref{tab:3d_metrics}.
 Our method shows the best CLIP score for text-to-3D semantic alignment.
-Regarding DIFT structural alignment, it yields strong results, albeit slightly lagging behind the exceptionally strong A3D and MVEdit scores.
-On GPTEval, it confidently beats MVEdit, while showing overall quality on par with A3D.
-The best quality of our method is its \textbf{speed}.
-It provides \textbf{x100 (!)} speed-up compared with A3D and \textbf{x40} speed-up compared with MVEdit.
-The weaker side of our method is the lower score for \textit{texture details} and \textit{geometry details}.
-We observe this to be an inherent feature of the underlying Trellis backbone.
+Regarding DIFT structural alignment, our alignment correction combined with the Trellis.1 pipeline yields strong results, albeit slightly lagging behind the exceptionally strong A3D and MVEdit scores because of the limited generalization ability of the backbone model.
+When incorporated into the Trellis.2 pipeline, our method shows strongest alignment results with decent generation quality.
+On GPTEval, it confidently improves over the competitors' results.
+Another important quality of our method is its speed.
+It provides an order-of-magnitude speedup compared with A3D and is significantly faster than MVEdit.
 Qualitative results are shown in the Figure~\ref{fig:3d_alignment}, demonstrating the high degree of geometric alignment.